So...what do my readers want now?

 This is where you need to focus some of your minilessons.

-Look for 8 Valuable Student Reading Artifacts That Will Inform Your Reading Instruction where I share how to look at more specific types of reading artifacts (student work) to discover the unique needs of your readers.
+Look for 8 Reading Tools You Must Use to Uncover Your Readers' Needs where I share how to look at more specific types of reading artifacts (student work) to discover the unique needs of your readers.

 Until next time,